Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 This is a short example where we showcase possibilities of using Azure Machine Learning(AML) for training a model for credit card fraud detection in federating learning fashion.
 The example utilizes multitude of model architectures to demonstrate versatility of the proposed solution.
 We have chosen this scenario because we believe it is very common for credit card companies, banks and other similar financial institutions.

-:warning: This is an example for demonstration purposes only and the authors of this repository do not take any responsibility for loss or harm made by its usage.

 > To make setup of this example easier we will only provision an _open_ setup.
 Do not upload sensitive data to it!

 # Data